-First, consider how to leverage positive reinforcement to encourage the right behaviors amongst students, staff, and families.
-How can school and district leaders celebrate milestones of policy implementation within the first week, months, and year?
-Initial studies on restrictions of student use of personal communication devices are showing potential positive outcomes.
-Schools and districts should leverage these positive results by communicating them with students, staff, and families.
-Also, public school unit leaders should consider how to engage school health personnel such as counselors, social workers, nurses, and/or psychologists on connecting students and families with resources to support changing behaviors.
+First, consider how to leverage positive reinforcement to encourage the right behaviors amongst students, staff and families.
+How can school and district leaders celebrate milestones of policy implementation within the first week, months and year?
+Several North Carolina public school units who have already implemented personal communication device policies are reporting improvements in student attendance, academics and behaviors.
+Schools and districts should leverage these positive results by communicating them with students, staff and families.
+Also, public school unit leaders should consider how to engage school health personnel such as counselors, social workers and/or psychologists on connecting students and families with resources to support changing behaviors.